Dr. Kaplan ACL & ACL Recovery

 One of the most common injuries I see in my office is a tear of the anterior cruciate ligament (ACL).
-Most of these injuries occur during a rapid change in direction, landing from a jump, pivoting, or from contact to the knee during activities like being tackled during football.
-Other high-risk sports include soccer, skiing, and basketball1.
+Most of these injuries occur during a rapid change in direction, landing from a jump, pivoting, or from contact to the knee during activities (ex: tackling in football).
+Other high-risk sports include soccer, skiing, and basketball.

 Most patients describe the sensation or the sound of a pop in the knee followed by difficulty ambulating and swelling.
 In addition, patients may describe the feeling of instability or buckling in the knee after tearing an ACL.

 So, what is the ACL and why is it so important to an active patient?
 The anterior cruciate ligament connects the femur (thigh bone) to the tibia (shin bone) (figure one).
 It is one of four main ligaments providing stability to the knee joint.
 The ACL prevents excessive forward motion of the tibia in relation to the femur.
 It also prevents excessive rotation of the knee joint.